 The 1930S: Skinny Brows and Pancake Foundation

-Hollywood dominated the '30s, with starlets like Greta Garbo, Jean Harlow, and Mae West all adopting pencil-thin eyebrows that were copied by everybody, regardless of natural brow form.
-What's the gimmick?
-Get rid of your eyebrows and create a thin upwards line that extended beyond the length of your natural brow.
-The greatest foundations of the period, on the other hand, were focused on generating a matte, full-coverage result.
-Max Factor's pancake foundation, which was first introduced in 1937, is the best selection.
+During the 1930s, Hollywood was the center of style, with iconic actresses like Greta Garbo, Jean Harlow, and Mae West making pencil-thin eyebrows a popular trend that was emulated by all, regardless of their natural brow shape.
+The key was to ditch your eyebrows completely and draw on a thin, extended line that went beyond the natural length of your brow.
+In contrast, the top foundations of the time focused on achieving a matte, full-coverage look.
+The go-to choice was Max Factor's pancake foundation, introduced in 1937.

 Watch the Youtube Video Tutorial for this makeup look.